Archangel676/Terminal-Snake-Game/README.md

 The boilerplate starter code (Makefile, .vscode, .clang-format, and .gitignore) is from the VSCodeTemplates repository Basic Project template.

-#BoostMyTool - SFML Setup in Visual Studio Code | Create C/C++ Applications using SFML + VSCode + MinGW-w64
+- BoostMyTool - SFML Setup in Visual Studio Code | Create C/C++ Applications using SFML + VSCode + MinGW-w64
-#NVitanovic - C++ Tutorial - Simple Snake Game (Parts 1, 2, amd 3)
+- NVitanovic - C++ Tutorial - Simple Snake Game (Parts 1, 2, amd 3)

-#The assets including all pixel art is my own original art
+- The assets including all pixel art are my own original work

 ## Prerequisites to Play